 I consider myself incredibly fortunate to have had the time to train as a yoga teacher.
 To now have the chance to impart my passion to others is amazing, it really is a gift.

 I trained as a yoga teacher under the tutelage of Wanda Hewitt however my style has been greatly influenced by my teacher in London, Angus Ford-Robertson.
 Life as a yoga teacher is a life of learning & I have been privileged to study under some amazing teachers, people with incredible passion and love for yoga.
-As such I am a fully trained pre and post natal Birthright yoga teacher, I have taken my 100hours Raja yoga with Hersha Chellaram and most recently I am a fully qualified Yoga Therapist and am now working towards my accreditation with the International Association of Yoga Therapists.
+As such I am a fully trained pre and post natal Birthright yoga teacher, I have taken my 100hours Raja yoga with Hersha Chellaram and am a certified Yoga Therapist with the International Association of Yoga Therapists.
 In addition I am a trained homeopath, I studied for my licentiate at the Centre of Homeopathic Education and since then I had a thriving practice in London and Hong Kong.
 At present I am not practicing homeopathy as my time is taken up more and more with my work as a yoga therapist and teacher, however the principles of homeopathy and yoga to me are the same “to bring about a cure that is permanent, long lasting but without harm”.
 Ahimsa, the first of the yamas in the yoga sutras, meaning non violence, being such a fundamental prerequisite to all that I teach.

 What inspires me is people who understand that yoga is for everyone.
 People who see that the practice is something far more than just a form of physical exercise.
 Quite simply you do not need to be a gymnast to do yoga.
 You do not need to be of a particular body shape to do yoga, you do not even need to be flexible to do yoga.
 As Krishnamacharya said “If you can breathe, you can do yoga,”